 If a function returns a string that refers to a directory, it will always be suffixed with the system-specific directory separator.

-The standard function fn:static-base-uri
+The standard function fn:static-base-uri can be used to

 resolve file operations against the base URI: